 Techniques that result in a raised design on a surface can be described using the term, embossing.
 These are effective design features that are often created in a subtle form by paper crafters who use different techniques to achieve this effect on cardstock or paper.

 Whichever technique is used, the embossed effect is relatively easy to achieve and is becoming increasingly popular.
 The end design can be significantly emphasised and advanced if desired by rubbing colourants like chalk or ink into the surface.

 Despite offset printing still producing results in marginally improved prints, digital methods are being transformed at an alarming rate to improve quality and reduce costs.

 State of the art printing methods such as laser and ink-jet printing are known as digital printing.
 Digital printing consists of an image being sent directly to the printer using digital files such as PDFs and those from various graphics software leaders.
 This eliminates the need for printing plates, commonly used in offset printing, which can save both finances and precious time.

 To achieve any level of printing and make it unique to its counterparts it needs to contain productively differential features that set it apart.
-The end result is often very specific with individualistic specifications which we have explored in detail with certain processing types in the above article.
+The end result is often very specific with individualistic specifications which we have explored in detail with the various different types in the above article.

-At SJ Print we offer each of the above types of printing to produce high quality products for our customers, such as Business Cards & Stationery, Wedding Stationery, plus Christening & Funeral Stationery products.
+At SJ Print we offer each of the above different printing types of printing to produce high-quality products for our customers, such as Business Cards & Stationery, Wedding Stationery, plus Christening & Funeral Stationery products.
 Check out our new post about the advantages of digital printing too!
 For more details, please contact us on 01908 508524.